HenningM/express-ws/README.md

 * __server__: *Optional.* When using a custom `http.Server`, you should pass it in here, so that `express-ws` can use it to set up the WebSocket upgrade handlers.
 If you don't specify a `server`, you will only be able to use it with the server that is created automatically when you call `app.listen`.
 * __options__: *Optional.* An object containing further options.
   * __leaveRouterUntouched:__ Set this to `true` to keep `express-ws` from modifying the Router prototype.
 You will have to manually `applyTo` every Router that you wish to make `.ws` available on, when this is enabled.
-  * __wsOptions:__ Options object passed to WebSocketServer constructor.
+  * __wsOptions:__ Options object passed to `ws.Server` constructor.
 Necessary for any ws specific features.

-This function will return a new `express-ws` API object, which will be referred to as `wsInstance` in the rest of the documentation.
+This function will return a new `express-ws` API object, which will be referred to as `expressWsInstance` in the rest of the documentation.

-### wsInstance.app
+### expressWsInstance.app

 This property contains the `app` that `express-ws` was set up on.

-### wsInstance.getWss()
+### expressWsInstance.getWss()

 Returns the underlying WebSocket server/handler.
-You can use `wsInstance.getWss().clients` to obtain a list of all the connected WebSocket clients for this server.
+You can use `expressWsInstance.getWss().clients` to obtain a list of all the connected WebSocket clients for this server.

 Note that this list will include *all* clients, not just those for a specific route - this means that it's often *not* a good idea to use this for broadcasts, for example.

-### wsInstance.applyTo(router)
+### expressWsInstance.applyTo(router)

 Sets up `express-ws` on the given `router` (or other Router-like object).
 You will only need this in two scenarios:

 1. You have enabled `options.leaveRouterUntouched`, or
-2. You are using a custom router that is not based on the express.Router prototype.
+2. You are using a custom router that is not based on the `express.Router` prototype.

 In most cases, you won't need this at all.